 Get Certified to Teach Art Grades K–12

-Focus on contemporary art, social justice education, and critical multiculturalism as your prepare for your initial teaching certification.
-Our course work combines readings in educational, art, and cultural theory with practical experience teaching in a variety of elementary and secondary settings including student teaching in public and private schools, and our NYU Visionary Studio Saturday Workshop for high school students.Request Info
+Focus on contemporary art, social justice education, and critical multiculturalism as you prepare for initial teaching certification.
+Our course work combines readings and discussions of education, art, and cultural theory with practical experience teaching in elementary and secondary settings including student teaching in public and private schools, and our NYU Visionary Studio Saturday Workshop for high school students.Request Info

 Official Degree Title

 Art and education are places to wonder, question, and build new knowledge.
 This degree provides opportunities to enact teaching and art-making as creative and performative practices inspired by contemporary artists who serve as creative role models for investigating and responding to the concerns of our time.

 Our courses connect theory and practice, focusing on a progressive social justice approach to teaching and learning in and through the arts.
 We provide teachers with tools to be persuasive advocates for the importance of the arts in schools and society, as well as to encourage the next generation of citizens who will transform society.